bec-ca/botle/README.md

 of precomputed solutions for the first word of each configuration.
 From the second word and on, the best word is computed locally using the C++ engine compiled to wasm.

+You can also run the engine from the command line, however, it is certainly easier to use the GUI.